miklevin/MikeLev.in/_includes/cat_80-20-rule.md

 <ol>
-<li><a href="/blog/get-organized-with-80-20-rule-sweeps/">Get Organized with 80/20-Rule Sweeps</a> (Thu Jul 20, 2023)
-<br/>Stay organized and focused by using the 80/20-Rule to prioritize tasks and projects.
-Don't let distraction derail your progress and learn to balance the deep dives with the important things.
-Take control of your life and get organized today.</li>
 <li><a href="/blog/left-is-the-past-and-right-is-the-future-right-blog-arrows/">Left is The Past and Right is The Future, Right?
 (Blog Arrows)</a> (Fri May 05, 2023)
 <br/>I'm exploring the beauty and logic of arrow navigation.
 It can take some finagling to get it right, but it's a great 80/20-rule solution.
 With a configurable option, I'm able to make it so that the 'past' is left, and the 'future' is right - perfect for website navigation.</li>
 <li><a href="/blog/moving-all-openai-completion-calls-to-one-function/">Moving All OpenAI Completion Calls to One Function</a> (Fri May 05, 2023)